 A pledge is a formal Declaration of Intent to make a gift to BSCTC.
 Making regular payments over a period of time allows you to maximize your contribution.

 We’ll send reminders to help you stay on schedule.
-To obtain a pledge payment agreement form, email Kelli Ayers or call her at (606) 886-7358.
+To obtain a pledge payment agreement form, email Kelli Martin or call her at (606) 886-7358.

 An endowment is a fund that is permanently invested.
 Only the annual income generated from the investment is used for an unrestricted or restricted purpose.
 Establishing an endowment is the best way to have a permanent impact on the future of the college and leave a lasting legacy for future generations.